benjaminkraus/testPassengerWebSockets/README.md

 I wrote this to test using WebSockets hosted by [DreamHost Shared Hosting](https://www.dreamhost.com/hosting/shared/).

+***Disclaimer: I am in no way affiliated with DreamHost, and this app is not sanctioned by DreamHost in any way.
+It is your responsibility to make sure that your use of this code complies with the DreamHost Terms of Service.***

 ## Setup
 This app should work when run either locally or when hosted by Phusion Passenger.